2020 Visa-Free Countries for Filipinos

 - Taiwan* = 14 days

-*Note: Taiwan extends its visa free trial for Filipinos until July 2020.
-Read the official announcement here.
+*Note: Taiwan extends its visa-free trial for Filipinos until 31 July 2024.

 Visa-free countries in Africa